alex-gamero/100-days-of-code/log.md

 **Today's Progress**: Today I continued with the Nullpoint proyect and the branching endings.

 **Thoughts**: It's harder that I tought it would be, it's really a lot of diferent endings with all the combination of options.

+### Day 70: August 30, Saturday

+**Today's Progress**: Today I continued with the React8 proyect and strat adding some new features.

+**Thoughts**: It's going pretty well, I just discover a new way to make it easier to use, add audio instruccions!